esYon/popquiz/README.md

 - ```method``` - generate tests for your class

 ##### Troubleshooting:
-root command to access troubleshooting: ```ruby lib/troubleshoot.rb```, simply append any of the following keywords:
+root command to access troubleshooting: ```ruby lib/troubleshoot.rb```, append any of the following keywords:

 - ```about``` - Learn about the project, what it does, what is coming in the future
 - ```attribute accessors``` - Learn what role attributes play in OOP, specifically, Ruby